 VentureSouth typically invests $250,000 to $1,000,000 in early-stage companies seeking capital to launch or scale a market-ready product or service.

 If you are interested in seeking an investment from VentureSouth, please carefully review our investment criteria and pitching process below.
-If you think your company might be a fit, please review our guidance on how to pitch, then contact us; if not, you can find other potential options on our Sources of Capital page.
+If you think your company might be a fit, please review our guidance on how to pitch, then contact us; if not, you can find other potential options on our Sources of Capital section below.

 We invest in companies that: